-I tend to avoid writing about things that don’t concern, indeed entirely focus on, me, mainly because I have a short attention span, and I’m, you know.
+I TEND NOT TO PONTIFICATE ON TOPICS THAT don’t concern, indeed entirely focus on, me, mainly because I have a short attention span, and I’m, you know.

 Also I’m a lazy narcissist.
 This is becoming worse with age, probably due to the around-the-clock ministrations of a veritable army of narcissism acolytes — uniform: flip-flops, black net tank top, Muir cap and a jockstrap worn backwards — whom I’ve employed with the directive to shield me from any evidence that anything outside of me exists.